makieldeviso/sketch/README.md

 While the 'Rainbow' tool practically work the same way as 'Paint', the color it paints randomize from a set of colors on every pixel.

-The 'Eraser' tool works by simply setting the *colorPicked* variable to empty string, which satisfies a conditional in the *paint* function to clear the background color and color dataset in the selected pixels.
+The 'Eraser' tool works by simply setting the *colorPicked* variable to empty string, which satisfies a conditional in the *paint* function to clear the background color then assigning a color dataset on the selected pixels.

 Painting a pixel is scripted to only work with actions from the left mouse key.
 In addition, if the user drags the cursor outside the canvas, it will continually work when the user go back to the canvas given that the user has not yet released the mouse click, otherwise the dragging function is cancelled.

  The 'Clear' tool simply removes the background color and color dataset associated to the pixels in the canvas.
 It also turns off all modes and remove any eventListeners to the pixels.
 This prompts users to click their next move.

  The 'Color Fill' tool is a special feature I added to the project.
-With selecting a color and clicking on an origin point, it fill the pixels bounding by dissimilar color/s.
+With selecting a color and clicking on an origin point, it fills the pixels bounded by dissimilar color/s.
  This works by:
  1. When an origin point is clicked, it gets the element's color dataset as reference for *original color*.